dragonflyoss/d7y.io/docs/advanced-guides/open-api/preheat.md

   - **single_seed_peer**: Preheat to a seed peer.

   - **all_seed_peers**: Preheat to each seed peer in the P2P cluster.
-    - **count**: Count is the desired number of peers to preheat.
+    - **count**: Count is the desired number of seed peers to preheat.
       This field is used only when 'IPs' is not specified.
 It has priority over 'Percentage'.
       It must be a value between 1 and 200 (inclusive) if provided.
-    - **percentage**: Percentage is the percentage of available peers to preheat.
+    - **percentage**: Percentage is the percentage of available seed peers to preheat.
       This field has the lowest priority and is only used if both 'IPs' and 'Count' are not provided.
       It must be a value between 1 and 100 (inclusive) if provided.